syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 The given value must be a numeric value.
 If it is a non-integer value, the value is rounded down.

-N> If the given value is nonnumeric, ISODD function returns the ‘&#35;VALUE!’ error value.
+N> If the given value is non-numeric, ISODD function returns the ‘&#35;VALUE!’ error value.